List of tallest buildings and structures in Brighton and Hove

+The tallest building in the city is Sussex Heights at 102 m, which has been the tallest building in Sussex since its completion in 1968.
+The Brighton i360 is the city's tallest structure at 162 m, completed in 2016; it does not count as a building because it has no floors.

 Completed

 This lists buildings in Brighton and Hove that are at least 40 m tall.

-An equal sign (=) following a rank indicates the same height between two or more buildings.
+An equal sign (=) following a rank indicates the same height between two or more structures.

 Proposed

 This lists proposed buildings in Brighton and Hove that are at least 40 m tall.

 An equal sign (=) following a rank indicates the same height between two or more buildings.

 Demolished

 This lists buildings and structures in Brighton and Hove that were at least 40 m tall and have since been demolished.